TheArturthur/CoppermindScraper/Cosmere/Intention.md

 |**Type**|Spiritual property|
 |**Universe**|[[Cosmere\|Cosmere]]|

-This page or section needs to be updated with new information for *Rhythm of War*!Be aware that in its current state, it may not include all additional content yet.
+This page or section needs to be updated with new information for *Rhythm of War*, *The Lost Metal*, and *Yumi and the Nightmare Painter*!Be aware that in its current state, it may not include all additional content yet.

 It has been suggested that this page be moved to [[Intent\|Intent]].Please discuss the proposed move on the article's talk page.